mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/operations/logging/index.md

 dispatch ci list pipelineruns
 ```

-Above command accepts an optional `namespace` flag to print pipelines from a specific namespace.
+The above command accepts an optional `namespace` flag to print pipelines from a specific namespace.

 To list the tasks in a pipeline run (also prints the status of the task):